15 great fall drives

 From there, U.S. 63 heads south to Cable, where the Cable Natural History Museum is worth a visit.

-From Superior, go 15 miles south on Wisconsin 35 to Pattison State Park, where 165-foot Big Manitou Falls is the highest in Wisconsin and the fourth-highest east of the Rockies.
+From the port town of Superior, go 15 miles south on Wisconsin 35 to Pattison State Park, where 165-foot Big Manitou Falls is the highest in Wisconsin and the fourth-highest east of the Rockies.

 The 31-foot Little Manitou Falls also is in the park, a mile upstream along hiking trails.